Scouts Lao

 Reestablished after having been closed by the Japanese, six Scout troops celebrated a rally outside of Vientiane in 1952.
 At the time, Lao Scouts leadership included Scout commissioner Captain Jean Deuve while members of parliament Pheng Phongsavan and Bong Souvannavong filled the positions of president and vice president.
 In Luang Prabang in early 1953, French Far East Ground Forces troops used local Scouts as auxiliaries in the first battle of Laos against communist forces.
 The Scouts prepared transport along the Nam Ou and Nam Suang rivers.

 Homegrown Scouting was once again active in Laos, as Scouts Lao (Laotian: ສກຸດລາວ, pronounced skudlao) between its incorporation in 1959, at which date it numbered 2,300 Scouts.
-In 1975 the organization was dismantled by the new communist government of Pathet Lao who took over the country.
+In 1975, the organization was dismantled by the new communist government of Pathet Lao who took over the country.

 Laotian Scouting in exile existed at least into the early 1990s in Los Angeles and Birmingham.
-Actually, a small remnant persists in Sacramento and San Pablo, alongside fellow Vietnamese Scouting in exile and Cambodian Scouting in exile groups.
+A small remnant persists in Sacramento and San Pablo, alongside fellow Vietnamese Scouting in exile and Cambodian Scouting in exile groups.

 According to Eric Khoo Heng-Pheng of the World Organization of the Scout Movement, "We hope to work on (Laos and Burma) again...
 Laos is the closest, as we have got Cambodia in already...
 Just like Vietnam... we are working with them through ASEAN Scouting.
 We hope to enroll all the countries including China in (the Asia-Pacific Scout Region)."

 As of 2016, a Girl Scout group has appeared in Vientiane at the Vientiane International School, and maintains a blog and Facebook presence.

 The Scout Motto is ຕຣຽມພຣ້ອມ (Triam Phrom /tliaːm˨ pʰlɔːm˦˩/), Prepared in Lao, and Sois Prêt, Be Prepared in French.